 This is one of the two types of saws I use on a regular basis.
 I actually just got this Ryobi Sliding Miter Saw with Laser seen above for Christmas and I love it!
 I gives me the ability to cut perfect pieces up to 12″ in depth.
 It also has a laser light that let’s me know my wood is lined up right where I want it to be.
-(This is one of the few tools that is much cheaper at The Home Depot than what it is listed for on Amazon.)

 Before that I had a really old Delta that I could not even find anywhere but on eBay, but it did not slide, so it only cut up to 6″.
 It was still perfect for easily cutting my beloved fence pickets to the lengths I need, for chopping the legs off of headboards when needed, and basically cutting anything that is less than 6″ in perfect cuts.
 This saw cuts straight and angled cuts.
 This one is highly recommended on Amazon.

 - The other saw I use most is a table saw:This Craftsman Evolv 15 amp Table Saw is a cost-friendly option with good ratings that is very similar to what I use.
 My table saw is what I use to cut my hardboard for my chalkboards, my beadboard for various projects and anything larger that I need to cut.